 21. How do you want to maintain the balance on social media?

 So you’re getting married and you are both active on Instagram, Facebook and Twitter.
 Thus, in the modern world this is a vital question to ask.
+This might seem like one of those funny questions to ask before marriage but they’re not.
 You could be great at couple poses and posting on social media might be a regular thing for you, but would you want to keep doing that post marriage?

 22. Does anyone in your family suffer from any medical condition?